-RESTORATION OF SOUTH FACADE TO THE PERIOD OF SIGNIFICANCE (PERIOD 2), REMOVING MANSARD ROOF AT SOUTH BLOCK
+RESTORATION OF SOUTH FACADE TO THE PERIOD OF SIGNIFICANCE (PERIOD 2: 1828-1861), RETAINING MANSARD ROOF AT SOUTH BLOCK

-Restore the front facade and South Block roof to resemble as closely as possible the Period of Significance (Period 2: 1828-1861), recognizing this will be a limited restoration which will maintain later alterations and additions to the site and building.
-This approach will provide a full restoration of the south facade of the South Block, accurately depicting the front facade to the Slave Pen period, but will result in a loss of usable interior space at the fourth floor/ mezzanine level.
+Restore the front facade to resemble the Period of Significance (Period 2: 1828-1861), recognizing this will be a limited restoration which will maintain later alterations and additions to the site and building.
+This approach will also maintain the mansard roof at the South Block which does not date to the Period of Significance (Period 2: 1828-1861).